 Assessors in each pit will be responsible for accurate timing of the scenario.
-The Technical Assessor will call "time" when time has elapsed by calling 'Time'.
-Alternatively, the team may call "time" before the available time has elapsed, when the casualty has been extricated and the team has completed the scenario.
-Completion is defined as all casualties released and handed over to the satisfaction of the Medical Assessor.
+The Assessor will call "time" when time has elapsed by calling 'Time'.
+Alternatively, the team may call "time" before the available time has elapsed, when the casualty has been extricated, and the team has completed the scenario.